Fornication/Arkays-Commandment/README.md

 ## Creating your Character

-Simply step up to the statue of mara and choose a start.
+Once you have created your character, and done the MCM menu's, you will recieve a pop-up asking you to assign your skills.
+Choose your skills according to the character archetype you want to play and, once done, step up to the statue of mara and choose a start.

 ## FAQ